dennismungania/Data-Analytics-Portfolio/SQL World Life Expectancy Project/ReadMe.md

 - `World_Life_Expectancy_Full_Project.sql` – SQL scripts for cleaning and analysis
 - `World_Life_Expectancy_Report.md` – EDA report and insights
 - `README.md` – This project overview
+- `WorldLifeExpectancy.csv` - Raw Dataset Used for the Project

 ---